centre-for-educational-technology/enrope_modules/enrope_group/README.md

-# Enrope Group module that customises Drupal 8 Group
+# Enrope Group
+Module that customises and extends Drupal 8 Group